AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 To help with testing, the sandbox is shipped with a set of cheatcodes.

-Cheatcodes allow you to change the time of the L2 block, load certain state or more easily manipulate L1 instead of having to write dedicated RPC calls to anvil.
+Cheatcodes allow you to change the time of the Aztec block, load certain state or more easily manipulate Ethereum instead of having to write dedicated RPC calls to anvil.

 :::info Prerequisites
-If you aren't familiar with [Anvil](https://book.getfoundry.sh/anvil/), we recommend reading up on that since Aztec Sandbox uses Anvil as the local L1 instance.
+If you aren't familiar with [Anvil](https://book.getfoundry.sh/anvil/), we recommend reading up on that since Aztec Sandbox uses Anvil as the local Ethereum instance.
 :::

 ### Aims

 The guide will cover how to manipulate the state of the:
-- L1 blockchain;
+- Ethereum blockchain;
 - Aztec network.

 ### Dependencies